rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/p2p-networking.md

 }
 ```

 Edit the topology file on the relays.
 The nodes only share block headers in P2P.
 If it does not have the block it will download it.
 This allows for more sensible interconnections, saving bandwidth while allowing interconnections between relays.
+Local roots remain hot connections(unless valency is lower than the total) if you have trusted peers you can add them to localRoots and remain connected to them always.

 ```json title="Relay mainnet-topology.json"
 {